awelm/blog/content/posts/simple-db.md

 ### **Transactions**

 Transactions provide ACID guarantees for SimpleDB queries.
 It should always seem like the operations in a transaction were executed as a single, indivisible action.
 Because transactions run in parallel, some form of locking is necessary to avoid data races between concurrently running transactions.
 SimpleDB uses strict [2PL](https://www.geeksforgeeks.org/two-phase-locking-protocol/) for concurrency control and locks data at the page-level. `LockManager` provides support for both shared locks and exclusive locks to allow multiple readers to access the same data in parallel.
-Locks are grabbed when a page is fetched from `BufferPool`, and the page fetch function blocks until the page’s lock is acquired from `LockManager`.
+Locks are grabbed when a page is fetched from BufferPool, and the page fetch function blocks until the page’s lock is acquired from LockManager.
 Blocking in this fashion runs the risk of deadlock, which is why SimpleDB also implements a `DependencyGraph` which detects deadlocks via topological sort.
 If fetching a page triggers a deadlock, the calling transaction will be aborted.
 All locks held by a transaction are released when a transaction completes.

 To properly implement isolation, we use the *no-steal* eviction policy which guarantees that dirty pages won't be evicted from the buffer pool.
 If eviction is triggered and all pages in the buffer pool are dirty, the calling transaction will be aborted.
 When a transaction decides to commit, we always flush its dirty pages to disk to ensure transaction durability.
 If a transaction decides to abort, we evict its dirty pages from the buffer pool.
 If the database crashes mid-transaction, the dirty pages in memory will be lost.
 When the database comes back online, the interrupted transactions that weren’t committed will be lost but the changes made by committed transactions will still be present since they were flushed to disk upon commit.